spy-js/spy-js/README.md

 <script src="http://your-domain.com/scripts/libs/jquery.min.js"></script>
 ```
 then it will not be traced.
+There are some other limitations of the local proxy mode that you can hit, for example, during the traced website navigation.
+The root of the issues is in the fact that the traced website is accessed via spy-js hosted URL.

 #### Selecting proxy mode
 When choosing between system and local proxy mode, consider the task you need to perform.
 If you want to learn how some external website works by tracing its pages with potentially lots of CDN references and don't want to bother creating any session configuration files and want to just quickly use global session, then system proxy is your choice.
 If you trace your locally hosted project in your local dev environment and perhaps have specific session configuration shared across your team and don't want to bother turning on and off system wide proxy settings, then local proxy mode is your choice.

+*In a nutshell, system proxy mode is more powerful in terms that it has no limitations it what it can capture, but it requires additional configuration.*

 #### Mapping to local files
 In local proxy mode (as well as in system proxy mode) you can map scripts you trace to local files.
 It may be handy when you're in development phase and are actively changing your scripts and tracing them at the same time.
 Normally spy-js instruments and caches modified code in the session cache, but when dealing with locally mapped files spy-js will be watching them for changes, re-instrumenting changed ones and updating the cache.
 See [configuration section](#configuration) for more details on how to do this.